Technology Deep Dive Time-of-Flight (ToF)

 Autonomous tractors

-Autonomous tractors are used to automate key farming processes such as plowing, weed & bug detection, crop monitoring, etc. They work similarly to AMRs when it comes to depth sensing.
+Autonomous tractors are used to automate key farming processes such as weed & bug detection, crop monitoring, etc. They work similarly to AMRs when it comes to depth sensing.
 Depth cameras help them measure the distance to obstacles and nearby objects in order to move from one point to the other.
-This ability to move autonomously is a game-changer given the labor shortage in the agricultural industry.
+This ability to move autonomously is a game-changer, given the labor shortage in the agricultural industry.

 People counting and facial anti-spoofing systems